rackerbenoit/chef-flywaydb/README.md

 `#{install_dir}/conf/flyway.conf`.
 Settings in alt_conf override settings
 in flyway.conf.
 Settings in params override all settings.
 Default: `nil`.
 * `alt_conf` -  Alternative configuration path or settings.
-An array of both paths and/or settings is also supported.
-Each path or settings are written as `#{install_dir}/conf/#{name}[_#{i + 1}].conf` where name is the resource name and i is the index in array.
+An array containing paths and/or settings is also supported.
+Each path and settings are written as `#{install_dir}/conf/#{name}[_#{i + 1}].conf` where name is the resource name and i is the index in array.
 Each item in an array will result in an independent execution of Flyway.
 Settings in alt_conf override settings in flyway.conf.
 Settings in params override all settings.
 Default: `nil`.